Minimum degrees for powers of paths and cycles: Concluding remarks

-Theorem~\ref{thm:cycle-path-power}\ref{item:cycle-power-parity cases} states that if $G$ does not contain any of various $k^{th}$ powers of cycles of lengths not divisible by $k+1$, then we are guaranteed $k^{th}$ powers of cycles of every length divisible by $k+1$ up to $(k+1)(k\delta-(k-1)n)-\nu n$.
-We believe that the error term of $\nu n$ can be removed, but at the cost of significantly more technical work, requiring both a new version of the stability lemma and new extremal results.
+Theorem~\ref{thm:cycle-path-power}\ref{item:cycle-power-parity cases} states that if $G$ does not contain any of various $k$th powers of cycles of lengths not divisible by $k+1$, then $G$ must contain $k$th powers of cycles of every length divisible by $k+1$ up to $(k+1)(k\delta-(k-1)n)-\nu n$.
+We believe that the error term of $\nu n$ can be removed, but it would involve significantly more technical work.
+This includes a new version of the stability lemma with more extremal cases and new extremal results corresponding to these additional extremal cases.